• Skip to main content

 • 4 chicken breasts

-• 2 tablespoons canola oil or extra light olive oil extra virgin will work in a pinch but has a lower smoke point
+• 2 tbsp canola oil or extra light olive oil

 • salt and pepper